jmcarbo/rhesis/README.md

 # Rhesis

-A Go program that reads a script and generates, plays, and records presentations in HTML with Playwright.
+A Go program that reads a Markdown script and generates, plays, and records presentations in HTML with Playwright.

 ## Features

-- **Script-based presentations**: Define slides with YAML scripts
+- **Markdown-based presentations**: Define slides with simple Markdown scripts
 - **HTML generation**: Creates beautiful HTML presentations with CSS styling
 - **Timing control**: Configurable slide durations for smooth transitions
 - **Transcription support**: Display explanatory text alongside each slide